Ed Husain

 Husain was a senior advisor to former British Prime Minister Tony Blair (2015–2018).
-From 2018–2021 he completed his doctoral studies on Western philosophy and Islam under the direction of the English philosopher Sir Roger Scruton.
+From 2018 to 2021 he completed his doctoral studies on Western philosophy and Islam under the direction of the English philosopher Sir Roger Scruton.
 He is the author of The Islamist (Penguin, 2007), The House of Islam: A Global History (Bloomsbury, 2018), and Among the Mosques (Bloomsbury, 2021).
 His writing has been shortlisted for the George Orwell Prize.
 A regular contributor to the Spectator magazine, he has appeared on the BBC and CNN and has written for the Telegraph, The Times, the New York Times, the Guardian and other publications.

 Early life

-Husain was born and brought up in the East End of London, in a Bengali Muslim family.
-Husain's father was born in British India and his mother in East Pakistan (now Bangladesh).
-His mother has Saudi Arabian heritage, specifically in the Hejaz region.
-His father arrived in the United Kingdom in 1961, and started a small Indian takeaway business in Limehouse.
+A native of London’s East End, Husain was born to a Saudi Arabian mother and Bengali Muslim father who is a descendant of the saint Shah Jalal from the Hadramout region of Yemen.

-In his early years, Husain was brought up in Limehouse and attended a local primary school called the Sir William Burrough School, and he attended secondary school called Stepney Green School.
+In his early years, Husain was brought up in Limehouse and attended a local primary school called the Sir William Burrough School, and he attended Stepney Green School, a state secondary school.

 Husain attended the Brick Lane Mosque in his early years with his parents, who followed a spiritual form of Islam based on Sufi traditions.